Coconut Macaroons are sweet, chewy, chocolate-dipped coconut cookies that come together fast and taste like they’re straight from a bakery.

-These macaroons are one of my mom’s “famous” recipes.
-I’ve shared her 7 Layer Bars, Carmelitas, and Rice Krispie Treats over the years, and am finally getting around to sharing this cookie recipe.
+These Coconut Macaroons are one of my mom’s “famous” treats.
+I’ve shared her 7-Layer Bars, Carmelitas, and Rice Krispie Treats over the years, and I’m finally getting around to adding this cookie to the list.

-She’s known for these macaroons — so much so that people asked her if they’d be served at my sister’s wedding.
-And they were!
-In fact, we made several hundred of them the day before the wedding a couple of years ago.
-Good thing they are super easy to make!
+She’s so well known for these that people actually asked if they’d be at my sister’s wedding reception.
+And yes, they were!
+We made around a hundred the day before and added them to the cookie bar with all the other treats.
+Good thing they’re so quick and easy to make, haha!

 Coconut Macaroon Ingredients